-Traveler Phaedra has been around the world on 15 Go Ahead tours, but it was her most recent tour of Australia & New Zealand that truly took her breath away.
+Traveler Phaedra has been around the world on more than 15 Go Ahead tours, but it was her tour of Australia & New Zealand that truly took her breath away.
 Discover why she’s still on a high from her amazing experience Down Under.

 What do you like about guided travel with Go Ahead?